On the tau invariants in instanton and monopole Floer theories: Computation for twist knots

 There are contact $2$-handle attaching maps

 where the contact $2$-handle is attached along a meridional curve on the knot complements.
-We can attach a contact $2$-handle along the same curve on the boundary of M, and the handle attaching maps commute with the maps in the exact triangle (\ref{eq: graded surgery exact triangle along alpha, Gamma_n} and thus we have a diagram:
+We can attach a contact $2$-handle along the same curve on the boundary of M, and the handle attaching maps commute with the maps in the exact triangle \eqref{eq: graded surgery exact triangle along alpha, Gamma_n}.
+Thus, we have a diagram:

-Here $S^2\times S^1$ is obtained from $S^3$ by performing a $0$-surgery along an unknot.
+Here, $S^2\times S^1$ is obtained from $S^3$ by performing a $0$-surgery along the unknot $\al$.
 The balanced sutured manifold $(S^2\times S^1(1),\delta)$ is obtained from $S^2\times S^1$ by removing a $3$-ball and assigning a connected simple closed curve on the spherical boundary as the suture.
-Its sutured monopole and instanton Floer homologies are computed in Baldwin and Sivek \cite{baldwin2016instanton} and the author's previous paper \cite{li2018contact} and is of rank 2.
-Thus the exactness tells us that $\phi_{\infty}=0$, $\phi_1$ is injective and $\phi_0$ is surjective.
+Its sutured monopole and instanton Floer homologies are computed in \cite{baldwin2016instanton} and \cite{li2018contact} and are both of rank 2.
+Thus, the exactness tells us that $\phi_{\infty}=0$, $\phi_1$ is injective, and $\phi_0$ is surjective.